rrosa-aurea-1/java-angular-web-app/README.md

 ### Electron

+#### Express server mode

-After built your front-end app with the *-Pbuild-ui* profile (or with *npm run build.prod* command under frontend-app folder), run in the electron-app folder:
+After built your front-end app with the *-Pbuild-ui* profile (or with *npm run build.prod* command under frontend-app folder), run in the electron-app folder these commands:

 * npm install
 * npm start

-In this way a express server child process is run in electron container.
+In this way a express server child process is run in the electron container.
+You can read log in its window with *F1* keyword.

+#### Spring boot jar mode

+After generated your spring boot jar with **mvn clean package*, run in the electron-jar folder these steps:

+* npm install
+* copy the app.jar under target in electron-jar folder
+* npm start

+In this way spring boot jar start as child process in the electron container.
 You can read log in its window with *F1* keyword.

 ### Deploy jar on heroku